boon-kc/design-and-deploy-eks-cluster-with-terraform/README.md

 3. Latency is negligible for communication across AZs, or worker nodes can be deployed in the same AZs if the communication require lower latency.
 4. EBS volumes attached to the EKS cluster is encrypted at rest, ensuring that the worker nodes' storage is protected.
 5. EBS volumes are available for both the worker nodes across different AZs, the availability can be either direct access to the EBS storage or its snapshots.
-6. A NAT Gateway is to be set up in the public subnet if the private subnet needs to access the internet.
+6. There is an Internet connection for deployment and pulling of the necessary resources to deploy the cluster.

 ## Deployment